Sumyea-R/LLMInterviewQuestions/README.md

     ```
   - Soft Prompting/Prompt Tuning: (Advanced) Instead of textual prompts, inject learned embeddings into the input to guide the model.
 - **What are some of the aspect to keep in mind while using few-shots prompting?**

+    - Example Quality: correct representative, well formatted
+    - Consistent Formatting
+    - Ordering of example can matter: oreder example from simple to complex.
+LLM processes tokens sequentially.
+So put easier clearer examples first to establish the pattern.
+    - Use a reasonable number of examples.
+If too high, waste of context space, confused model.
+    - Task relevant diversity: Include diverse example to include edge cases, typical outputs, different categories, etc.
+    - Clear task definition and instructions.
+    - Watch for overfitting for examples.
+    - Try different example sets for accuracy, style, faithfulness.
 - **What are certain strategies to write good prompt?**

+  Using a clear format that repeats the pattern you want the model to follow.
+Give the model a role by starting the prompt telling the model who it is.
+When needed use few shot examples.
+Specify the output format and avoid prompt overload.
+Stay within token limits and stay focused.
+Iteratively test and refine prompts.
+Clean data before giving it to the model, and parse/validate the result after.
+Always good to use stop sequence or max tokens to constrain oputputs.
 - **What is hallucination, and how can it be controlled using prompt engineering?**

+  Hallucination is when an LLM generates factually incorrect, fabricated, or misleading content, even though it appears confident.
+It happens when:
+   - the model is trained to produce plausible continuations, not verified facts.
+   - Lack of grounding, when the model doesn't access external knowledge.
+   - When model blends similar training data to produce likely sounding but incorrect outputs.

+  Controlling Hallucination:
+    - Chain-of-thought prompting: Step by step reasoning
+    - Use role assignment to limit speculation.
+    - Provide context and source materials.
+    - Use RAG
+    - Use constrains like, "Only answer based on provided information.
+Do not make assummptions"
+    - Ask for source where the model got the information.
 - **How to improve the reasoning ability of LLM through prompt engineering?**

+    - COT Prompting: It slows down token prediction, encouraging intermediate logical states.
+    - Self-Ask Prompting: Decompose the complext question into simpler sub-queries and solve them one at a time.
+      ```
+      ```
+    - Provide reasoning examples: Few-Shot CoT.
+    - Constrain output structure for reasoning.
+      ```
+      ```
+    - Role-assignment
 - **How to improve LLM reasoning if your COT prompt fails?**

 [Back to Top](#table-of-contents)